Pythonic DAGs with the TaskFlow API

 ti = context["ti"]

-Arguments passed to your decorated function are automatically templated.
+Arguments passed to decorated functions are automatically templated.
+You can also template file using templates_exts:

 @task(templates_exts=[".sql"])